sebastianknopf/avl2gtfsrt/README.md

 | A2G_NOMINAL_CACHING_ENABLED | _(optional)_ Enables caching of the nominal data.
 Default is `false`. **Not implemented yet!** |
 | A2G_SERVER_TIMEZONE | _(optional)_ Timezone the GTFS-RT server is running in.
 Default is `Europe/Berlin`. |
 | A2G_SERVER_PORT | _(optional)_ Port the GTFS-RT server is listening to on the host.
 Default is `9000`. |

+## Known Limitations
+As avl2gtfsrt only processes raw AVL data without any meta information (like route ID, agency ID or trip ID), the matching can always only be an estimation.
+In general, avl2gtfsrt is developed to generate no match than a wrong match.
+This means, the technology used has also some known limitations:

+- Matching can take quite long or generate some mismatches in transit networks with many lines travelling running in parallel and in close timing.
+- Nominal data need to contain a valid shape.
+This is a geographical polyline representing the way which should be used by the vehicle.
+Data without a shape cannot be considered as matching candidate.
+- As avl2gtfsrt performs also temporal matching before a trip is finally matched, vehicles running on a trip with too much delay (~ 15min) cannot be matched.
+- All parameters are configured internally to the tested and best matching values.
+However, there may be some differences for optimal parameters depending on the mode (bus, tram, railway) and other special cases.
+- For spatial calculations, simple projections are used.
+This can lead to problems with trips including several loops and visiting the same station twice or more.

+If you get in confrontation with one of those limitations and have an idea for an improvement, feel free to open up an issue and describe your problem.

 ## License
 This project is licensed under the Apache License.
 See [LICENSE](LICENSE.md) for more information.